decision-labs/geobase-blueprint-shareable-maps-nextjs/README.md

 </picture>

-**2. Create a Github OAuth App:** Go to Github and create a new OAuth app.
-You can use the callback url provided in the Github Providers tab in the studio.
+**2. On Gitub: Create a Github OAuth App:** Go to Github developer settings (https://github.com/settings/developers) and create a new OAuth app and set the callback url to the url in the studio auth providers tab.
+Also grab the client id and client secret.
+You will need it for the next step.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://d2w9rnfcy7mm78.cloudfront.net/31546396/original_bf7559b00306b732ca29bca9fc2f75e8.png?1729340677?bc=0">